 - Airfare to and from Lima, Peru

 - Additional tips for porters and guides (above and beyond the base tip rate included in price).
-This is done at one’s on discretion on an individual basis.
-Tips range from $120 to $170 total per person for entire Peruvian staff.
+This is done at one’s own discretion on an individual basis.
+Tips range from $120 to $170 total per person for the entire Peruvian staff.

 - Personal drinks, snacks, food, and gifts (if you want them)

 - The last evening in Lima (before leaving for Galapagos) we typically all congregate at the beautiful La Rosa Nautica for a fine dining experience (http://www.larosanautica.com).
 This is not mandatory, but a wonderful cap to our Peru adventure.

 Note: We have spoken about adding 4 additional days onto the back end of the trip to visit the Galapagos Islands.
 If there is enough interest please email me as it would require a minimum of 10 participants.

 Bruce and Jeff led a disparate group of strangers into a tightly knit group of friends via his nightly leadership discussions and training exercises.
 I can think of no better way after a hard day of physical demands, to further stretch oneself than how Bruce guided us to.
 It created a trip that expanded and enhanced the whole person, and provided some practical life take-aways that only emerged in this kind of natural setting.

 The conversations were enlightening and thought provoking.
 The scenery is unbelievable.
 It took me two and a half years to make it happen.
 My only regret is the other trips I missed during that time.
 Don't hesitate.
 It's an amazing experience.